 In some ways, the strongest, quirkyalone example in our culture is Oprah because even though she has Steadman she is such an individual and her whole career has been about self-love.

-All you have to say is Oprah and its obvious.
+All you have to say is Oprah and it’s obvious.
 One last thing.
 I have a note from our previous failed conversation about wholeness versus happiness.
-Can you end with that idea because I liked that idea and its something that I have been working through with the language of Solo that is important?
+Can you end with that idea because I liked that idea and it’s something that I have been working through with the language of Solo that is important?

 This has come about because Erin and I are talking about starting up this community and I wanted to have a definition of quirkyalone that was refreshed for 2021 and one that I feel comfortable with because I can only promote something if I feel in alignment with it.
 I have this elaborate definition.
 If I spent a year on the essay, I also spent a long time crafting a quirkyalone definition years ago.
 I wanted to take a fresh look at that and see if it still worked or if there was some w